DucManhPhan/DucManhPhan.github.io/_posts/2019-11-11-Understanding-about-Regular-Expression.md

 ## Benefits and Drawbacks
 1. Benefits
+- Very flexible
+- Fast processing
+- Language independent
+- A lot of work in a single line of code
+- Often simpler than "substring + indexes" approach

 2. Drawbacks
+- Hard to read
+- Hard to debug - no information when no match
+- Compilation only at runtime
+- Typos are very easily made (Ex: forget escape character)

 Regular expression, if not written well may perform poorly.
 They may run slowly, and when they are executed frequently in some code, they may be the source of high CPU utilization.
-So, we have some pitfalls:
+So, we have some techniques to reduce pitfalls:
 - Do not forget to escape regex metacharacters outside a character class.

     All the special metacharacters such as ```*```, ```+```, ```?```, ```.```, ```|```, ```(```, ```)```, ```[```, ```{```, ```^```, ```$```, and so on, need to be escaped if the intent is to match them literally.